comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

 1. **Check the "Initialize this repository with a README" checkbox** and click the green "Create repository" button.
 1. That will create your repository and setup a template markdown file for the README.md--every repository should have a README.md file that describes the contents of the repository.
   ![Screenshot of a newly created repository in github.com](images/git_fresh_repo_master.png)
 1. Let's change the name of the main branch to `main`.
-Click the branch button that currently says master, type "main" in the box and hit Enter or click "Create branch main from master".
+Click the Branch button <i class="fa fa-code-branch"></i> that currently says master, type "main" in the box and hit Enter or click "Create branch main from master".
  ![Screenshot of creating the new main branch](images/git_new_branch.png)
 1. Now we have two branches, main and master, but master is still the default.
 Click on the Branches button again and click on the the "View all branches" link at the bottom of the dropdown.
 1. Click the "Change default branch" button.